 After evaluating a patient’s speech, language, cognition and swallowing, our experienced and compassionate speech pathologists take a creative approach to developing a customized therapy plan for inpatient stay or outpatient speech therapy rehab.
 If needed, we can prescribe augmentative communication devices like simple communication boards and computerized communication devices.

 This group is designed for people with aphasia to enhance communication and social skills.
 The group is facilitated by a speech-language pathologist who will assist with group interaction or when there is a breakdown in communication.
 The objective of the group is to provide a forum for participants to share the frustrations and challenges of aphasia as well as solutions and to develop social connections.

 The aphasia support group meets the first and third Tuesday of the month from 12:00–12:45 pm in the Horticultural Center.
 For more information, call 484.596.5602 or email email@example.com.

-Speech therapy is incorporated into many patient therapy plans, particularly patients who have had a stroke or neurologic condition.
-We customize our approach based on our patients’ fluency, speech and swallowing.
-No matter the condition, patients receive one-on-one therapy set at an appropriate pace for them.
+Speech therapy rehab is incorporated into many outpatient therapy plans, particularly patients who have had a stroke or neurologic condition.
+We customize our approach based on patient fluency, speech and swallowing.
+No matter the condition, every patient receives one-on-one therapy set at an appropriate pace.

-Every patient’s progress depends on their condition and its severity.
-For many patients, speech therapy is just one aspect of their rehabilitation and can be phased out as they strengthen their speaking or swallowing skills.
+Every patient’s progress depends on the condition and its severity.
+For many patients, speech therapy is just one aspect of rehabilitation and can be phased out as speaking or swallowing skills are strengthened.